-The most common examples of service dogs include hearing dogs for the deaf or hard of hearing, guide dogs for the blind and the visually impaired, mobility assistance dogs for the physically disabled, and seizure dogs for those who suffer from epilepsy.
+The most common examples of service dogs include hearing dogs for the deaf or hard of hearing, guide dogs for the blind and the visually impaired, mobility assistance dogs for the physically disabled, and seizure dogs for those who have epilepsy.
+(National Geographic)

 Search and Rescue

-Pair a working dog’s exceptional sense of smell and direction with their great agility and bravery, and you’ve got yourself a search and rescue dog (SAR).
+Pair a working dog’s exceptional sense of smell and direction with their great agility and bravery, and you’ve got yourself a search and rescue dog (SAR) (List25).

 Often a fundamental part of law enforcement, these highly trained heroes offer tremendous help in various fields, including avalanche rescue, specialized search, and cadaver tracking, among many others.

-They also play a key role in criminal investigations where they’re usually employed to track a missing person or object.
+They also play a key role in criminal investigations, usually employed to track a missing person or object.